genomicepidemiology/flankophile/README.md

 If you want to rerun part of the pipeline you simply delete output folders and files and Snakemake will rerun these part of the pipeline when you give the run command `snakemake --use-conda --cores 39` again.
 You must delete output in descending order starting with 99 and down to where you do not want to rerun anymore.
 Be aware that the step that produces the folder 1_abricate  is not deterministic so if you delete this folder and rerun the pipeline you will not get exactly the same results.
+If you want want to rerun the pipeline from the start delete the entire output folder.

 If you want to rerun the pipeline with new config settings you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
 If you want to change a parameters you must delete all output